Reading time: Less than 1 minute

 I always enjoy stumbling across words I’ve never before seen.
 Part of me is always astonished, because I read so much and so widely.
 On some level I figure I’d have run across all the words in existence by now.
 (Well, except for a panoply of scientific terms.)

-But writer Geoffrey Wolff, author of the collection of essays, A Day at the Beach: Recollections, gave me a new one this week: quondam.
+But writer Geoffrey Wolff, author of the collection of essays, A Day at the Beach: Recollections, gave me a new one recently: quondam.
 When I saw it I felt as though I was reading a foreign language.
 (Probably Latin, I guessed.)
 Here is how Wolff used it:

 My dad and I had a problem, for we owned between us a single set of license plates, and these had belonged to yet another car, my quondam stepmother’s.